 - The Indian film Magadheera has an iconic scene where the hero fights a hundred enemies, alone to save his kingdom, and winning.
 Cue the invaders' Emperor, and the rest of the invading army, kneeling in submission.

 - The Wizard of Oz: "Hail to Dorothy!
 The Wicked Witch is dead!"

-— In the first book of the series, Percy is just the new guy at Camp Half-Blood.
-When the campers start up a game of Capture The Flag, most of the enemy team gang up on him, since he's inexperienced.
+- Percy Jackson and the Olympians: In the first book of the series, Percy is just the new guy at Camp Half-Blood.
+When the campers start up a game of Capture The Flag, most of the enemy team gang up on him since he's inexperienced.
 Percy stumbles into a nearby creek, and suddenly feels a surge of power, and fights them off, but is then set upon by a hellhound, who is quickly shot down by Percy's teammates.
-Poseidon then claims him as his son, which then causes everyone to kneel down in respect. (in some people, grudging respect.)
+Poseidon then claims him as his son, which then causes everyone to kneel down in respect (grudging, from some).

 Chiron: Stormbringer.
 Earthshaker.
 Lord of Horses.
 Hail, Perseus Jackson, Son of the Sea God.

 - And then in the final book, The Last Olympian, Percy gets an honor guard as he exits Olympus.